 For our initial set of experiments, we monitored teams of human subjects performing a collaborative search task in simulation.
-The Holistan scenario prominently features a search and rescue task in the first vignette in which coalition members must coordinate to locate and rescue a US Special Forces helicopter that has crashed near a site of cultural significance [18].
 Search and rescue is a challenging, time-stressed team task with a potentially high payoff since inadequate team performance can result in fatalities.
 By developing software agents capable of improving human team performance on collaborative search tasks, we can positively impact coalition search and rescue operations.

-A. Wilderness Search and Rescue Operations
+3.1 Wilderness Search and Rescue Operations

-In this section we provide a task analysis of how civilian human teams perform wilderness search and rescue operations summarized from [10], [21].
+In this section we provide a task analysis of how civilian human teams perform wilderness search and rescue operations summarized from (14; 25).
 We assume that many aspects of the task analysis are also applicable to military search and rescue teams, although military teams have access to different equipment and also often face the additional problem of rescuing victims from enemy territory.
-A goal-directed task analysis of wilderness search and rescue operations identified the following list of operational goals and subgoals [10].
+A goal-directed task analysis of wilderness search and rescue operations identified the following list of operational goals and subgoals (14).
 The italicized task elements are also applicable to our simulated collaborative search task.

-- 1) Stage preparation

-- a) Reporting party call
+.1.
+Stage preparation (a) Reporting party call (b) Activation call

-- b) Activation call

-- c) Assemble (prepare for search)
+(c) Assemble (prepare for search)

-- 2) Acquire missing person description
+.2.
+Acquire missing person description

-- a) Gather missing person information

-- b) Determine missing person's intent
+- (a) Gather missing person information - (b) Determine missing person's intent

-- 3) Develop search plan
+.3.
+Develop search plan

-- a) Create a perimeter
+.(a) Create a perimeter

-- b) Assign priority to clues
+.(b) Assign priority to clues

-- c) Update map information
+.(c) Update map information

-- d) Create a priority pattern
+.(d) Create a priority pattern

-- e) Organize resources for search execution
+- .(e) Organize resources for search execution

-- f) Communicate search plan
+- .(f) Communicate search plan

-- 4) Execute search plan
+- .4.
+Execute search plan

-- a) Follow plan
+.(a) Follow plan

-- b) Find signs (or absence of)

-- c) Keep searchers safe
+- .(b) Find signs (or absence of) - (c) Keep searchers safe

-- d) Communicate acquired information
+(d) Communicate acquired information

-- 5) Recover victims
+5. Recover victims

-- a) First aid for victims
+.(a) First aid for victims

-- b) Rescue, extract, or recover the missing person
+.(b) Rescue, extract, or recover the missing person

-- 6) Debrief search team
+6. Debrief search team

-- a) Determine what happened
+.(a) Determine what happened

-- b) Evaluate how the team can improve
+.(b) Evaluate how the team can improve

+Civilian search and rescue operations are directed by an incident commander who develops the search plan and collates information collected by the search teams.
+The search teams include trained volunteers who search the areas by foot or vehicle, along with technical specialists who search special types of terrain (e.g., divers to search water or climbers to scale cliffs).
+In civilian search and rescue situations, the search team starts by constructing a profile of the missing person to guide the team's search priorities.
+Depending on the person's age, physical condition, and wilderness experience, certain areas are marked as being higher or lower priority in the search plan.
+For instance, victims in poor physical condition are more likely to drift to downhill regions, whereas a victim with wilderness experience in good physical condition will move uphill to get his/her bearings.
+Victims with special limitations (e.g., autistic children) have unusual inclinations, such as avoiding roads and moving away from noise, that need to be taken into consideration by the search teams.